Sulitest/privacy-statements/EN/terms-of-service.md

 - Trying to find vulnerabilities in the system
 - The use of resources such as textbooks, other people, electronic devices, AI, third party websites or any other resources during the assessment or break(s)
 - Any Account found to be committing the above-mentioned activities will be immediately suspended or deleted.
+- In case of suspicion of cheating, Sulitest reserves the right to suspend accesses to scores and certificates emitted.

 4\. **How the assessment is proctored remotely:**